How We Can Help You?

-Banyan’s SNAP® for Boys & SNAP® for Girls helps children and parents deal effectively with behavioural difficulties such as anger, by teaching them to stop and think before they act.
+Banyan’s SNAP® Program helps children and parents deal effectively with behavioural difficulties such as anger, by teaching them to stop and think before they act.
 Children and parents learn specific coping mechanisms, self-control skills, problem-solving and how to self-regulate feelings and emotions.
 Highly trained SNAP® Child Family Workers teach and guide the practice of these skills through various techniques like role playing.
 Children and their families practice how to stop, calm down and generate positive solutions at the “snap” of their fingers.
 Child and Family Workers (CFW) collaborate with the child and their parent/guardian(s) to assess challenges and problems and create an individualized action plan.

-Banyan’s SNAP® for Boys & SNAP® for Girls program follows the guidelines of the Child & Family Services Act.
+Banyan’s SNAP® Program follows the guidelines of the Child & Family Services Act.

 Referrals to SNAP® program may come from:

-The SNAP® for Boys & SNAP® for Girls is not suited for children who have or are diagnosed with serious physical impairments; developmental delays; Fetal Alcohol Syndrome, or Autism Spectrum Disorders.
+The SNAP® Program is not suited for children who have or are diagnosed with serious physical impairments; developmental delays; Fetal Alcohol Syndrome, or Autism Spectrum Disorders.
 Families are encouraged to call CONTACT Hamilton at 905-570-8888 to connect with agencies who can provide the most appropriate support.